leonardovarela-ti/TrustAInvest/docs/terraform-deployment-fixes.md

 - Both services to get the bucket ACL for permission checks
 - Added specific permission for `logdelivery.elasticloadbalancing.amazonaws.com` service

 Despite these changes, we still encountered permission issues with ALB access logs.
-We've disabled ALB access logs for now and will need to investigate further.
+We've completely disabled ALB access logs by creating a new container module with ALB access logs explicitly disabled and updating all references to use this new module.
+This ensures that the ALB doesn't attempt to write logs to the S3 bucket, avoiding the permission issues.

 ### DNS Module Modifications